Travel guide

 Is there coverage on the ski slopes?

-Does cold weather damage the eSIM?
+Does the cold damage the eSIM?

 Do I need an eSIM to ski in Andorra?

 It is highly recommended.
-Andorra is not part of the European Union, so roaming is charged separately even though it is next to Spain, with rates of €10 to €20 per day.
-An Andorra or regional eSIM gives you local internet prices without bill surprises.
+Andorra does not belong to the European Union, so roaming is charged separately even though it is next to Spain, and the cost skyrockets the more days you are connected.
+An Andorra or regional eSIM gives you local internet at local prices without surprises on your bill.

 How much data do I use while skiing?